It’s minutes before call time with one of the most celebrated artists of this generation — BLEU.

 After releasing several mixtapes, Bleu took the ultimate chance on himself.

-As a musician on a mission to conquer Hip-Hop, R&B and Pop, BLEU lives with the knowledge that self mastery has been the key to his success.
+As a musician on a mission to conquer hip-hop, R&B, and pop, BLEU lives with the knowledge that self-mastery has been the key to his success.
 Fresh off his summer tour with Chris Brown he released his latest single, “Love In The Way” with the Queen of Rap, Nicki Minaj.
-The single shot to number one on the charts worldwide.
+The single shot to No. 1 on the charts worldwide.
 His artistry shines through each carefully crafted track he drops.

-Taking his vision to infinity and beyond, The Moon Boy shared on Instagram his construction site for what will be known as “Moon Boy University”.
+Taking his vision to infinity and beyond, BLEU shared on Instagram his construction site for what will be known as “Moon Boy University”.